 I love to learn, and I love to teach even more.
 I became a tutor at a community college in 2012.
 Working at a community college, I realize and understand that most students struggle to make time for studying.
 As a result, I am very flexible.
 I graduated from Sinclair College with an Associate's Degree of Liberal Arts and Sciences in 2013 and I have also received an Associate's Degree of Mathematics in 2015.
-I am currently pursuing a Bachelor's Degree of Math Education at Wright State Univ... [more]
+I have received a Bachelor's Degree of Math Education at Wright State University ... [more]

 This is my favorite subject to tutor.
 I have helped many students to understand how to define a function.
 I have also helped students learn how to simplify rational expressions with exponents of different signs.
 I can also help students solve inequalities as well as absolute functions.

-I am currently in the Math Education Program at Wright State University.
-I have tutored many students in math; algebra being my specialty.
-Specifically, I like to show students why conjugates are useful, tricks to quickly factor polynomials, and how to demystify algebraic word problems.
+I completed the Math Education Program at Wright State University.
+I have tutored many students in math, specializing in algebra.
+I like to show students why conjugates are useful, tricks to factor polynomials, and how to demystify algebraic word problems.

 I am constantly challenged with tough calculus questions, so the material is fresh in my mind.
 I also help students with their calculus homework, so I am always active with integration, arc length, etc. I am especially helpful in partial fraction decomposition, integration by parts, and optimizing area/volume functions.
 I am also familiar with business calculus.

 I love math, but Environmental Engineering was my first major in college.
 I excelled in both general chemistry courses and have been tutoring chemistry ever since.
 In my experience,I have found that some of the hardest topics for students to learn is electron configuration, intermolecular forces, and acid-base reactions.
 I have developed methods that make it much easier to learn these topics.